quadroops/pkg/log/README.md

 ## Interfaces

-This library provide basic methods for logging, there are `Logger` and `Sender`.
+This library provide basic methods for logging.

 ```go
 // Logger is main abstraction